Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 Backups need to be regularly verified and tested to be useful.
 This means completing in the time allotted, not being corrupted, and the data integrity and recovery process are valid.

-## Security, Governance, and compliance
+## Security, Governance, and Compliance

 Assigning roles and responsibilities using the least privilege will ensure that more permissions are not given than needed and that the permissions are appropriate to the role assigned.
 Accounts and roles can map to a RACI.
-RBAC roles and JIT access to enforce the least privileged of roles and responsibilities
+RBAC roles and JIT access enforce the least privileged roles and responsibilities.

+#### Cost Optimization through financial governance

+Consider implementing cost management policies, defining spending thresholds, and having budget controls in place to optimize and track spending.